BitByte-TPC/alumni/README.md

 # IIITDM Alumni Connect
-  This web-application aims to facilitate the Alumni Affairs of IIITDM Jabalpur.
-Please read contributing guidelines before starting.
+  This web application aims to facilitate the Alumni Affairs of IIITDM Jabalpur.
+Please read the contributing guidelines before starting.

 ## Requirements

- * Python: 3.7/3.8
+ * Python: 3.9 and above
- * Django: 2.2.20
+ * Django: 2.2.28
  * And additional requirements are in [**requirements.txt**](./requirements.txt).
-These will automatically be installed with below steps.
+These will automatically be installed with the below steps.

 ## How to run it?